almereyda/awesome-starred/README.md

 ## HTML

+- [xyvs/aboringhostheme](https://github.com/xyvs/aboringhostheme) - A boring theme for Ghost
+- [stefanbc/Ingia](https://github.com/stefanbc/Ingia) - A free, open source theme for Ghost
+- [tobimori/dreams](https://github.com/tobimori/dreams) - 👻 Dreams is a beautiful and clean travel-inspired open-source theme for Ghost written with SCSS & Handlebars.
+- [jbritten/Bermuda](https://github.com/jbritten/Bermuda) - Ghost theme using Tailwind CSS and webpack
+- [julienbourdeau/signal-theme](https://github.com/julienbourdeau/signal-theme) - A tailwind minimal theme for tech writer using the Ghost blogging platform
+- [InternetFreedomFoundation/ghost-sti](https://github.com/InternetFreedomFoundation/ghost-sti) - Ghost theme for savetheinternet.in
+- [HauntedThemes/haihara](https://github.com/HauntedThemes/haihara) - If you are a busy publisher we are pleased to inform that this theme is a little monster that feeds on content for lunch, supper and dinner.
+You have been warned...
+- [HauntedThemes/joelma](https://github.com/HauntedThemes/joelma) - Joelma is a feature-rich theme that is likely to impress you with its beautiful design.
+This theme has everything that a professional blog needs.
+Check it out!
+- [HauntedThemes/zvikov](https://github.com/HauntedThemes/zvikov) - A theme that will only show one post at a time.
+If you're a fan of decluttering, know that we've decluttered the sh*t out of this one.
+Specially for you.
+But most importantly - it's FREE!
+- [HauntedThemes/poveglia](https://github.com/HauntedThemes/poveglia) - Poveglia is a carefully crafted, multipurpose, responsive, clean Ghost theme that helps you build a simple yet stunning blog for your business.
+No fuss.
 - [Data-Visualization-Berlin/datavis.berlin](https://github.com/Data-Visualization-Berlin/datavis.berlin) - List of people, organisations, groups, … doing datavis in Berlin
 - [victoriadrake/victoriadrake.github.io](https://github.com/victoriadrake/victoriadrake.github.io) - 🌱 Victoria's autonomous self-improving blockchain-fortified AI static website
 - [remotestorage/website](https://github.com/remotestorage/website) - The official remoteStorage website